 - The MMU recommends that the notification requirement for deactivations be extended from 90 days prior to the date of deactivation to 12 months prior to the date of deactivation and that PJM and the MMU be provided 60 days rather than 30 days to complete their reliability and market power analyses.
 (Priority: Low.
 First reported 2012.
-Status: Partially adopted.) - The MMU recommends that units recover all and only the incremental costs, including incremental investment costs, required by the Part V reliability service (RMR service) that the unit owner would not have incurred if the unit owner had deactivated its unit as it proposed.
-Customers should bear no responsibility for paying previously incurred costs, including a return on or of prior investments.
-(Priority: Low.
+Status: Partially adopted.) - The MMU recommends elimination of both the cost of service recovery rate option and the deactivation avoidable cost rate option for providing Part V reliability service (RMR), and their replacement with clear language that provides for the recovery of 100 percent of the actual incremental costs required to operate to provide the service plus an incentive.
+(Priority: High.
+First reported 2017.
+Status: Not adopted.) - The MMU recommends that units recover all and only the incremental costs, including incremental investment costs without a cap, required to provide Part V reliability service (RMR service) that the unit owner would not have incurred if the unit owner had deactivated its unit as it proposed, plus a defined incentive payment.
+Customers should bear no responsibility for paying previously incurred (sunk) costs, including a return on or of prior investments.
+(Priority: High.
 First reported 2010.
-Status: Not adopted.) - The MMU recommends elimination of the cost of service recovery rate in OATT Section 119, that Part V reliability service (RMR) should be provided under the deactivation avoidable cost rate in Part V, and that the cap on investment under the avoidable cost rate option be eliminated.
-The MMU also recommends specific improvements to the DACR provisions.
-(Priority: Medium.
-First reported 2017.
 Status: Not adopted.)